There is Life After Leaving Dwell Community Church

 Leaving Dwell began from the shared experiences of former members of Dwell Community Church / Xenos Christian Fellowship.
 We feared, or were told, that leaving Dwell would put us outside the will of God, that we would lose community and friends, and that we would lose a life of meaning and purpose.
 Some of us left of our own choice, and some were disciplined out.
 No matter how we left, it was often a difficult time that involved the experience of a painful loss of identity and community.
 However, after leaving we have also experienced real healing, and found hope and joy in life outside of Dwell.
 We want to share that with others who have left and to those considering leaving.

-Many of us have found new churches, communities, purpose, and a deeper relationship with God apart from Dwell/Xenos.
+Many of us have found new churches, communities, purpose, and a deeper relationship with God apart from Dwell.
 Others of us no longer pursue a Christian spiritual path, but have experienced a deep sense of healing and self acceptance.
-The purpose of this site is to help those who have left, are in the process of leaving, or are seeking the resources to leave Dwell.
+The purpose of this site is to help those who have been negatively impacted by Dwell, former members, current members, concerned friends or family, or anyone looking for information or support.

 Healing and Rest